 Evil Is Hammy: The Masked Mutant and Slappy come to mind, especially in the TV show.

-Evil Uncle: The brother of the King in A Night in Terror Tower usurped the throne by killing the rightful King and Queen, and arranging to execute their children, Edward and Susannah of York, Eddie and Sue's real identities.
+Evil Uncle: The brother of the King in A Night in Terror Tower usurped the throne by killing the rightful King and Queen.
+He then arranges to execute their children, Edward and Susannah of York, Eddie and Sue's real identities.

 Exact Words: In Santa's Helpers, a pair of older siblings enjoy telling their little sister she isn't related to them because she doesn't resemble them or their parents.
 When the siblings are mistaken for a pair of Santa's elves (they're short, have red hair, and were wearing red-and-green clothes that could easily let someone mistake them for elves) and taken to the North Pole, they try to get their sister to vouch for them.
 And she says "but you always told me I wasn't really your sister.
 You always said I wasn't related to you at all."
 The siblings are dragged away as their sister asks for them to make sure Santa doesn't forget her.